Policy last updated

 Students at English Language Schools or English Language Centres

-Students at English Language Schools or English Language Centres are counted at these locations and should not be included in the census counts of the school at which they were originally enrolled.
+Students at English Language Schools or English Language Centres are counted at these locations and must not be included in the census counts of the school at which they were originally enrolled.

-The only exception is for students in Outposted Programs for English as an Additional Language who should be counted at their home school rather than at the school where the outposting is conducted.
+The only exception is for students in Outposted Programs for English as an Additional Language who must be counted at their home school rather than at the school where the outposting is conducted.

 Students registered for home schooling